OctoPrint/OctoPrint/README.md

      o: commands..........: enabled

 If you now point your browser to `http://<your Raspi's IP>:8080/?action=stream`, you should see a moving picture at 5fps.
-Open `~/.printerwebui/config.ini` and add the following lines to it:
+Open `~/.octoprint/config.ini` and add the following lines to it:

     [webcam]
     stream = http://<your Raspi's IP>:8080/?action=stream
     snapshot = http://127.0.0.1:8080/?action=snapshot
     ffmpeg = /usr/bin/avconv

-Restart the WebUI server and reload its frontend.
+Restart the OctoPrint server and reload its frontend.
 You should now see a Webcam tab with content.

 If everything works, add the startup commands to `/etc/rc.local`.

 Credits
 -------

-The Printer WebUI started out as a fork of Cura (https://github.com/daid/Cura) for adding a web interface to its printing functionality.
+The OctoPrint started out as a fork of Cura (https://github.com/daid/Cura) for adding a web interface to its printing functionality and was originally named Printer WebUI.
 It still uses Cura's communication code for talking to the printer, but has been reorganized to only include those parts of Cura necessary for its targeted usecase.

 It also uses the following libraries and frameworks for backend and frontend: